Sprengel's deformity

 Sprengel's deformity (also known as high scapula, scapular hypoplasia, or congenital high scapula) is a rare congenital skeletal abnormality where a person has one shoulder blade that sits higher on the back than the other.
-The deformity is due to a failure in early fetal development where the shoulder fails to descend properly from the neck to its final position.
-Majority of the cases are sporadic with very few having autosomal dominant inheritance.
+The deformity is due to a failure in early fetal development, where the shoulder fails to descend properly from the neck to its final position.
+The majority of cases are sporadic, with very few having autosomal dominant inheritance.